dcsaorg/DCSA-OpenAPI/bkg/v1/README.md

   - `documentReference` added as new query parameter
   - `equipmentReference` added as new query parameter
   - `eventDateTime` added as new query parameter
-- Referenced domains above should be consulted to see exact updates - some if the items include
+- Referenced domains above should be consulted to see exact updates - some if the major items include
   - linkage between `Commodity` and `RequestedEquipment`
   - better support for paper-version of B/L (displayedAddress, displaedName...)
   - `references` and `seals` objects updated
-  - minor updates to the `Party` object (`PartyName` is now mandatory, new `parrtyFunctionCodes`
+  - minor updates to the `Party` object (`PartyName` is now mandatory, new `parrtyFunctionCodes`)
   - confirmed and requested Equipment groups updated
+  - `ActiveReeferSettings` removed

 <a name="v100B2"></a>[Release v1.0.0 Beta 2 (1 July 2022)](https://app.swaggerhub.com/apis-docs/dcsaorg/DCSA_BKG/1.0.0-Beta-2)
 ---